Darren Wyse: Early life and career

 Born in York, Pennsylvania, Wise was a fan of the World Wide Wrestling Federation as a child.
 He attended his first live event at the Harrisburg Zembo Temple where Dean Ho & Tony Garea took on Bobby Duncum & Killer Kowalski in the main event.
 Dean Ho would remain a fan of his for much of his childhood.
 Wyse made his professional debut on July 3, 1987, appearing as the manager of King Kahlua in his match against WWF veteran Jimmy Londos at a National Wrestling Federation show at the Reading Phillies Municipal Stadium in Reading, Pennsylvania.
 Other wrestlers who appeared at the event included The Fantastics (Tommy Rogers & Bobby Fulton), Chief Jules Strongbow, Damien Kane and Abdullah the Butcher.

 Wyse played baseball during high school and, although he was seen by several scouts, various injuries would keep him out of professional baseball.
-He eventually trained with Damien Kane at the Mason-Dixon Wrestling Alliance, attending with Guido Falcone, until the school closed.
+He eventually trained with Damien Kane at the Mason-Dixon Wrestling Alliance, attending with SweetDaddy Guido Falcone, until the school closed.
 He later trained at Larry Sharpe's Monster Factory and worked for his promotion during his early career.
 During this time, he also became close friends with Chris Candido and future NWA President Dennis Coraluzzo.

 At a show for Larry Sharpe at the Cherry Hill Race Track in Cherry Hill, New Jersey, he was noticed by Jerry Lawler and brought into the United States Wrestling Association where he faced Lawler, Bill Dundee, Jeff Jarrett and Billy Joe Travis.
 While in the USWA, he was one of several wrestlers to appear in the Dallas, Texas-based World Class Championship Wrestling for Fritz Von Erich.
 He also became friends with Missy Hyatt, then managing John Tatum, and helped her during her early career on the independent circuit prior to joining World Championship Wrestling.

-He was also a founding member the Heart Throb Four with Flex Lavender, Johnny Gunn and Chris Candido in Joe Savoldi's New York/ New England based International World Class Championship Wrestling during the mid-1990s.
+He was also a founding member the Heart Throb Four with Flex Lavender, Johnny Gunn (Tom Brandi) and Chris Candido in Joe Savoldi's New York/ New England based International World Class Championship Wrestling during the mid-1990s.
 Although they only appeared for a few matches, they frequently appeared on IWCCW television for years afterwards.